isovera/foia-api-enhancements/docroot/modules/custom/foia_workflow/README.md

 ### Additional access grants

- * Users with the role Agency Manager are a allowed to edit or delete a report that has been authored by a user in their agency, if the report is in the `draft` or `back_with_agency` state.
+ * Users with the role Agency Manager are allowed to edit or delete a report that has been authored by a user in their agency, if the report is in the `draft` or `back_with_agency` state.